Kirtan Shakti Project is a creative collaboration aimed at empowering and educating underprivileged girls in India.

 Life Vrindavan.
 The campaign took off with supporters quick to lend support and by Summer the first album went into

 production: Bhakti Without Borders.
 Produced by Dave Stringer, and featuring singers and musicians from around the

 world, the record is both musical allegory and mechanism for change.
 Truly a by-the-people-for-the-people brand, Kirtan

 Shakti Project hopes to support charity organizations through conscious music for years to come.

-To date, Bhakti Without Borders has raised nearly $10,000, which means one year’s education for over 20 girls.
+To date, Bhakti Without Borders has raised over $23,000, which means one year’s education for 43 girls.

 Bhakti Without Borders blends melodies